Wine festival raises money for United Way

 During the event, Harlan said 12 area wineries and four specialty vendors were on-hand for two, two-hour tasting sessions at this one-of-a-kind local event.

-According to Harlan, proceeds from the event netted about $10,000 this year after expenses.
+According to Harlan, proceeds from the event succeeded $10,000 this year after expenses.

 For more information, contact the Yuba-Sutter-Colusa United Way at 743-1847 or visit www.yscunitedway.org.